For Reconciliation to be realised, we all must play our part. Be brave and be the change.

 4. Raise the Age

-Children as young as 10 years old in Australia can be incarcerated.
+In Australia, primary school-aged children can be arrested by police and incarcerated.
 Raise the Age is a campaign calling for politicians to raise the age of criminal responsibility to at least 14 years old.
-The campaign also advocates for investment in community-led solutions to help children learn from their mistakes, grow, and thrive.
+The campaign also advocates for investment in community-led interventions and support to help children learn from their mistakes, grow, and thrive.

 You can take action by signing the petition or by emailing your state MP (Raise the Age has provided a template for you).